Muhammad786Aqib/E2E-Automation-Script-Playwright-pytest-Python-/README.md

-To create an end-to-end (E2E) automation script using Playwright with Pytest in Python, follow these steps:
+To creat an end-to-end (E2E) automation script using Playwright with Pytest in Python, follow these steps:

 Prerequisites:
 Python: Make sure Python is installed on your machine.
 If not, you can download and install it from here.